ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/readme.md

 Ater made more than 1000 print tests, we summarized the possible problems at the E4 hotend, especially the causes of filament(s) clogged(blockage) and their solutions for your reference.

 ------
-### :memo: Some things must to know about E4 hotend
+### :bell: Some things must to know about E4 hotend
 #### :one: [Woking principle of E4 hotend][1]
 If you are not clear about the working principle of E4, please click [**here**][1] to view it, to understand how E4 works will help you to find understand the problem and the reason what caused.
 #### :two: Brief of E4 hotend structure